 Sally checked on the rest of her family’s posts.
 Shockwaves vibrated through her body.
 The woman she looked up to most in this world, the one who told her to work hard, to be whatever she wanted to be was a fraud.

 “You’re born a female or a male, and there is nothing in between.
-Those who think they are something else is going against God, and they will burn in Hell.”
+Those who think they are something else are going against God, and they will burn in Hell.”

 Tears rolled down her freckled cheeks and dripped on her keyboard.
 The family seemed open-minded.
 No one ever discussed politics and life around each other.
 But Sally never had gone to their church.
 No matter how much her mother and brother begged her, she never went.
 I’ll go this Sunday.